ardatetik95/Spotify-Data-Analysis/README.md

 Final Analysis:

--To find my top artists and tracks
+- T3: TTo find my top artists and tracks

 ![topsongs](https://github.com/user-attachments/assets/0fc3d7cc-519b-4034-b24a-761493e2adf8)

-*My top listened track in milliseconds is Sky Lab by Electronic Systems.
+*T3.1: My top listened track in milliseconds is Sky Lab by Electronic Systems.
 This was unexpected.
 This song is 14:16 minutes long and I listened it a lot, so it came out on top.
 Interestingly, some of my top 10 songs are not from my top 10 artists.

 ![topartist](https://github.com/user-attachments/assets/4e848403-5f9e-41f9-8676-ced4554e566a)

-*My top artist by playtime is Radiohead.
+*T3.2 My top artist by playtime is Radiohead.
 I had a depressed era in 2023 and I blasted Radiohead too much (I'm glad im beyond that era, but i still love Radiohead).
 Most of the bands in top 10 are the ones I have been listening since 2022 except Molchat Doma and Russian Circles.
 I met those bands in 2024 and they took their places in the top.

--To find Date and Time trends in my listening habits
+- T4: To find Date and Time trends in my listening habits

-Yearly Trends:
+T4.1: Yearly Trends:

 ![year](https://github.com/user-attachments/assets/4cf1e640-2b23-4a14-9340-57a7e00cf1e1)

-*I started using Spotify regularly in 2021.
+*T4.1.1: I started using Spotify regularly in 2021.
 Before that, I tried the platform several times between 2017-2020.

-*My listening time increased in 2022 and peaked in 2023.
+*T4.1.2: My listening time increased in 2022 and peaked in 2023.
 It decreased a bit in 2024.

-*This project is being done in February-March of 2025, so I only have data until the 18th of February.
+*T4.1.3: This project is being done in February-March of 2025, so I only have data until the 18th of February.
 That's why the data is showing the 2025's listening time low.

 ![topinyears](https://github.com/user-attachments/assets/59c30fba-9ed2-4880-81eb-6c5c7bb96b84)

-*I discovered that every year, my top artist changes.
+*T4.1.4: I discovered that every year, my top artist changes.
 Some of the previous years'top artists stay in the top 10 next year.

-*Even though I have some all time favorites in many years like All Them Witches and Opeth, I tend to add new names to top 10 artists every year.
+*T4.1.5: Even though I have some all time favorites in many years like All Them Witches and Opeth, I tend to add new names to top 10 artists every year.

 Monthly Trends: